lordpaijo/bintodec-tui/README.md

 # BINTODEC-TUI

-A simple 10-bit binary to decimal converter tui app.
-Built using Rust with the libraries Ratatui and Crossterm, and yes, was a forked version of the counting app from the [ratatui book](https://ratatui.rs/tutorials/counter-app/).
+A simple 10-bit binary to decimal converter TUI app.
+Built using Rust with the libraries Ratatui and Crossterm, and yes, it was a forked version of the counting app from the [ratatui book](https://ratatui.rs/tutorials/counter-app/).

 ![showcase-video](https://github.com/lordpaijo/bintodec-tui/raw/refs/heads/master/showcase.mp4)